UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-5.md

     }
 ```

 All the binding related code has been removed.
-I've kept in `INotifyPropertyChanged` but it's not needed at this stage (you should see a sqiggle in the editor suggesting that `PropertyChanged` is unused).
+I've kept in `INotifyPropertyChanged` but it's not needed at this stage (you should see a squiggle in the editor suggesting that `PropertyChanged` is unused).

 Reflecting on this code, it's now very simple - it simply stores data and has one method (`NextMessage()`).
 This is simple to unit test!